Eve Sleep plc: Holding in Company

-Eve Sleep plc (EVE) Eve Sleep plc: Holding in Company 17-Oct-2019 / 14:00 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Eve Sleep plc (EVE) Eve Sleep plc: Holding in Company 17-Oct-2019 / 16:59 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
 TR-1: Standard form for notification of major holdings NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the FCA in Microsoft Word format if possible)i 1a.
 Identity of the issuer Eve Sleep PLC or the underlying issuer of existing shares to which voting rights are attachedii: 1b.
 Please indicate if the issuer is a non-UK issuer (please mark with an "X" if appropriate) Non-UK issuer 2.
-Reason for the notification (please mark the appropriate box or boxes with an "X") An acquisition or disposal of voting rights An acquisition or disposal of financial instruments An event changing the breakdown of voting rights Other (please specify) iii: X No trading in the stock - voting control interest over stock transferred to new manager 3.
-Details of person subject to the notification obligationiv Name Woodford Investment Management Ltd City and country of Oxford, United Kingdom registered office (if applicable) 4.
+Reason for the notification (please mark the appropriate box or boxes with an "X") An acquisition or disposal of voting rights An acquisition or disposal of financial instruments An event changing the breakdown of voting rights Other (please specify)iii: X No trading in the stock - voting control interest over stock transferred to new manager 3.
+Details of person subject to the notification obligationiv Name Link Fund Solutions Ltd City and country of 6th Floor, 65 Gresham Street, registered office (if London EC2V 7NQ, United Kingdom applicable) 4.
 Full name of shareholder(s) (if different from 3.)v Name City and country of registered office (if applicable) 5.
 Date on which the 15/10/2019 threshold was crossed or reachedvi: 6.
 Date on which issuer 17/10/2019 notified (DD/MM/YYYY): 7.
 Total positions of person(s) subject to the notification obligation % of % of voting Total of Total number of voting rights through both in voting rights of rights financial % (8.A + issuervii attache instruments 8.B) d to (total of 8.B 1 shares + 8.B 2) (total of 8.
-A) Resulting 11.31% 11.31% 260,287,407 situation on the date on which threshold was crossed or reached Position of 31.16% 31.16% previous notificatio n (if applicable) 8.
-Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii A: Voting rights attached to shares Class/type of Number of voting rightsix % of voting rights shares ISIN code (if possible) Direct Indirect Direct Indirect (Art 9 of (Art 10 of (Art 9 of (Art 10 of Directive Directive Directive Directive 2004/109/EC) 2004/109/EC) 2004/109/E 2004/109/EC (DTR5.1) (DTR5.2.1) C) ) (DTR5.1) (DTR5.2.1) GB00BYWMFT51 29,452,532 11.31% SUBTOTAL 8.
-A 29,452,532 11.31% B 1: Financial Instruments according to Art.
+A) Resulting 19.85% 19.85% 260,287,407 situation on the date on which threshold was crossed or reached Position of N/A N/A previous notificatio n (if applicable) 8.
+Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii A: Voting rights attached to shares Class/type of Number of voting rightsix % of voting rights shares ISIN code (if possible) Direct Indirect Direct Indirect (Art 9 of (Art 10 of (Art 9 of (Art 10 of Directive Directive Directive Directive 2004/109/EC) 2004/109/EC) 2004/109/E 2004/109/EC (DTR5.1) (DTR5.2.1) C) ) (DTR5.1) (DTR5.2.1) GB00BYWMFT51 51,661,309.00 SUBTOTAL 8.
+A B 1: Financial Instruments according to Art.
 13(1)(a) of Directive 2004/109/EC (DTR5.3.1.1 (a)) Type of Expiration Exercise/ Number of voting % of financial datex Conversion rights that may be voting instrumen Periodxi acquired if the rights t instrument is exercised/converted.
 SUBTOTAL 8.
 B 1 B 2: Financial Instruments with similar economic effect according to Art.
 13(1)(b) of Directive 2004/109/EC (DTR5.3.1.1 (b)) Type of Expiration Exercise/ Physical or Number % of financia datex Conversion cash of voting l Period xi voting rights instrume rights nt settlementxii SUBTOTAL 8.B.2 9.
-Information in relation to the person subject to the notification obligation (please mark the applicable box with an "X") Person subject to the notification obligation X is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuerxiii Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please add additional rows as necessary) Namexv % of voting % of Total of both if it equals or rights if voting is higher than the notifiable it equals rights threshold or is through higher than financia the l notifiable instrume threshold nts if it equals or is higher than the notifiab le threshol d Woodford 11.31 0.00 11.31 Investment Management Ltd 10.
+Information in relation to the person subject to the notification obligation (please mark the applicable box with an "X") Person subject to the notification obligation X is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuerxiii Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please add additional rows as necessary) Namexv % of voting % of Total of both if it equals or rights if voting is higher than the notifiable it equals rights threshold or is through higher than financia the l notifiable instrume threshold nts if it equals or is higher than the notifiab le threshol d Link Fund 19.85% 19.85% Solutions Ltd 10.
 In case of proxy voting, please identify: Name of the proxy holder The number and % of voting rights held The date until which the voting rights will be held 11.
-Additional informationxvi Place of completion Oxford Date of completion 17/10/2019 ISIN: GB00BYWMFT51 Category Code: HOL TIDM: EVE LEI Code: 2138007BAC29AUXWQE6 Sequence No.: 23797 EQS News ID: 892009 End of Announcement EQS News Service
+Additional informationxvi Place of completion 6th Floor, 65 Gresham Street, London EC2V 7NQ, United Kingdom Date of completion 17/10/2019 ISIN: GB00BYWMFT51 Category Code: HOL TIDM: EVE LEI Code: 2138007BAC29AUXWQE6 Sequence No.: 23813 EQS News ID: 892123 End of Announcement EQS News Service

 (END) Dow Jones Newswires